Yes, you can get a mortgage as a sole trader!

 The important factor to understand is lenders will want to see proof of your income so they can offer you a mortgage.
 They need to know you have the funds to be able to afford to make the repayments on your mortgage.

 Specialist lenders have different lending criteria.
 Some have flexible criteria for different kinds of self-employed people, so one lender might specialise in limited company directors, and another might have more flexible criteria for sole traders.
 That’s why working with a specialist self-employment mortgage broker is important.
-They’ll know the right lenders to approach for your unique situation.
-And that’s where we can help.
+Our Mortgage Experts live and breathe the market - they'll know which lenders to approach for your unique situation.

 We get how it feels when you’re refused a mortgage.
 We’ve been there.
 Haysto exists because the mortgage world is broken.
 If you don’t have a shiny credit rating, you’re self-employed with a complex income, or just don’t fit the mould, the odds are completely stacked against you.
 We just don’t think that’s fair.